 RED WINE SAUCE

 Dilute the stock mix with 100ml of boiling water.
 Return the pan to medium heat with a drizzle of oil.
-When hot, fry the sliced onion until soft and lightly golden, 4-5 minutes (shifting occasionally).
+When hot, fry the sliced Onion until soft and lightly golden, 4-5 minutes (shifting occasionally).
 Add the grated garlic and the chopped thyme, and fry until fragrant, 1-2 minutes.
 Pour in the red wine and the diluted stock mix.
 Simmer until thickening, 4-5 minutes.
 Remove from the heat, add 2 tsp of sweetener (optional), and season.

 FANCY FEAST